Wednesday December 1, 2021

 By Paul Barach

 Of course, you already know the basics of how to cover up a quick toke.
 You can hide the smell by smoking outside, minting up your breath, changing your clothes, or using a dry herb vape.

 One of the effects of THC, the cannabinoid molecule doing most of the heavy lifting in marijuana, is that it can lower blood pressure.
 Unfortunately, where this effect is most noticeable is in the windows to the soul, your eyes.

-How to Prevent or Get Rid of Red Eyes
+How to Prevent or Get Rid of Red Eyes from Smoking Weed

-This is of course, the standard red eye relief.
-Whether the owners of eye drop brands like Visine know it or not, stoners have helped to put their kids and grandkids through college since the 1970s.
-(They know).
+This is, of course, the standard red eye relief.
+Whether the owners of eye drop brands like Visine know it or not, stoners have helped to put their kids and grandkids through college since the 1970s. (they know).

 If you know you’re going to be burning one down before attending a social gathering, it’s best to put a small bottle of eye drops in your pocket or purse (there’s a reason they’re sold in travel size).

 Cold Compress or Ice Pack

 Blood vessels shrink down when they get cold.
 This should hide the red and also wake you up a little.

 Low THC strains don’t necessarily mean less of a good time.
 There are still plenty of cannabinoids and terpenes that combine through the entourage effect into a fantastic experience.

 Do you have any tips for avoiding red eyes after consuming cannabis?
 Share your thoughts and experiences with other readers in the comments below.